Line25

 Line25 is reader supported.
-At no cost to you an affiliate commission may be earned when a purchase is made through various links on our site.
+At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site.
 Learn more

 The button is one of the most common elements in the world of the web.
 In modern web design, buttons are used not only on forms but also as visual aids that draw attention to important elements of the page.
 Let’s take a look at building a simple button using CSS image sprites, starting right at the beginning in Photoshop and finishing with the complete code example.
 This one’s a good one for anyone getting started with CSS!